-For details about datasets and dataset constraints, see the topic Design data model datasets.
+For details about datasets and dataset constraints, see the topic Design data models.

 There are five types of data model dataset fields.

 A field extracted by the Splunk software at index time or search time.
 You can only add auto-extracted fields to root datasets.
 Child datasets can inherit them, but they cannot add new auto-extracted fields of their own.
 Auto-extracted fields divide into three groups.